devychen/detective_sim/README.md

 # Meeting Notes 0425 (tbc)

 Many systems were designed in different frameworks, architectures and for different purposes.
-So how about evaluate them in one setting which have most elements covered.
+So how about evaluating them in one setting which have most elements covered.
 Then to discover which is the best and why.
 These elements might include:
 - Deceptive environment.
 - Input from both environment and agent interactions. **Question** Too hard???
 - Evaluation of success rate, and dialogue analysis.